wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Fix: the transactions were incorrectly cleaned up resulting in invalid download hash.

 = 2.0.2 =
 * Added links to add product and products on the add product page
 * Moved the form into 'orb_cyber_store_container' div for all product types